ibm-cloud-docs/EventStreams/limits_quotas.md

 * Maximum message size: 1 MB
 * Maximum concurrently active Kafka clients: 10000
-* Maximum record key size when using REST Producer API is 4 K
+* Maximum record key size when using REST Producer API is 4 K.
-* Maximum record value size when using REST Producer API is 64 K
+* Maximum record value size when using REST Producer API is 64 K.
-* Maximum messages per second when using REST Producer API is 200
+* Maximum messages per second when using REST Producer API is 200.

 ## Satellite plan
 {: #limits_satellite }